Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/Transformation.md

 ### Python encoding brute forcer

-Finally, we can assume that a standing encoding scheme was used and just brute force all combinations
+Finally, we can assume that a standard encoding scheme was used and just brute force all combinations

 ```python
 #!/usr/bin/python